nodejs/node/doc/api/timers.markdown

 Callbacks for immediates are queued in the order in which they were created.
 The entire callback queue is processed every event loop iteration.
-If you queue an immediate from a inside an executing callback that immediate won't fire until the next event loop iteration.
+If you queue an immediate from inside an executing callback, that immediate won't fire until the next event loop iteration.

 ## clearImmediate(immediateObject)